saaf-water/saaf-water/README.md

 ## The architecture

+> Note: ⚠️ The following is an initial architecture and is subjected to changes.

 ![Saaf water Dashboard](./images/architecture.png)

 1. The Saaf water hardware consists of a low power, cellular enabled setup that monitors water parameters and sends it to IBM watson IoT platform via MQTT.